-M&A for SMEs: "Selling a company is like a journey"
+M&A for SMEs: "A company sale is like a journey"

 If the successor for the company does not come from your own family, it can be difficult to search for a suitable buyer single-handedly.
 As the leading Swiss bank for M&A, Credit Suisse mediates and assists buyers and sellers.